Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 I had been using video calls regularly since I started my copywriting and coaching business in 2017, and then in 2020, video meetings were the norm.
 People who weren't on video suddenly were.

-Friends and family would message and say, “Let's have a zoom date!”
+Friends and family would message and say, “Let's have a Zoom date!”

 “Um, just come over.”
-But that’s a totally another topic.

 But during those days, after sometimes spending six hours staring at faces on a screen, including my own, the last thing I wanted to do was unwind with more video.